keyluby/REAIC-pub/replit.md

 ## Overview

 RealEstate AI Assistant is a comprehensive SAAS platform that automates real estate WhatsApp conversations using AI.
 The application enables real estate agents to manage leads, schedule appointments, and handle property inquiries through an intelligent WhatsApp bot integration.
-The system processes incoming messages, provides automated responses using OpenAI's GPT model, and escalates conversations to human agents when needed.
+The system features an advanced web scraping infrastructure that automatically extracts and maintains property data from real estate websites, providing comprehensive property search capabilities with automated responses using OpenAI's GPT model.

 ## User Preferences